 The administration of medication is recorded to provide a complete audit trail for all medicines.
 The records are checked frequently by the School Nurse.
-In the boarding houses the records are recorded in a book and copied onto the pupils' personal files on a daily basis.
-This makes it possible to follow an audit trail for the treatment.
-When a boarder is given medication by the School Nurse after midday, the boarding houses will be notified directly.
-When boarding staff administer medicine between midnight and the start of the school day, the School Nurse will be notified directly to ensure a double dose is not given.
+In the boarding houses the records are recorded on ISAMS as this makes it possible to follow an audit trail for the treatment.